deshawnwatson100-max/klarity-app/README.md

      - Smooth lift animation on tap
    - Replies are tailored to your chosen direction AND tone
    - One tap inserts reply into input bar
-   - Tap "Use different reply" to generate another suggestion
+   - Tap "Use different reply" to generate another suggestion that appears directly below in the chat
    - Shorten/Lengthen options hidden until you tap the reply bubble (smooth fade-in animation)

 11. **Emotional Face Scan Prompt** ✨ NEW